iBat/devextreme-quill/docs/guides/building-a-custom-module.md

 });

-// We can now initialize Quill with something like this: var quill = new Quill('#editor', {
+// We can now initialize Quill with something like this: var quill = new DevExpress.Quill('#editor', {
   modules: {
     counter: true
   }
 });
 </code></pre></div>

 That's all it takes to add a custom module to Quill!
-A function can be [registered](/docs/api/#quillregistermodule/) as a module and it will be passed the corresponding Quill editor object along with any options.
+A function can be [registered](../api/extension.md) as a module and it will be passed the corresponding Quill editor object along with any options.

 ### Using Options

 Modules are passed an options object that can be used to fine tune the desired behavior.
 We can use this to accept a selector for the counter container instead of a hard-coded string.
 Let's also customize the counter to either count words or characters:

 <div data-height="430" data-theme-id="23269" data-slug-hash="OXqmEp" data-default-tab="js" data-embed-version="2" class="codepen"><pre><code>
-Quill.register('modules/counter', function(quill, options) {
+DevExpress.Quill.register('modules/counter', function(quill, options) {
   var container = document.querySelector(options.container);
   quill.on('text-change', function() {
     var text = quill.getText();